eyob--/j2swift/README.md

 ### Class Declaration
 * Class modifiers
 	* protected	-> 2public (the user will be asked later whether they want to make the modifier "private" or "internal")
 * Type Parameters
 * Superclass and Superinterfaces
 * Class body (the braces)
+### Field Declaration
+* Field modifiers
+	* the "final" modifier will cause the variable to be declared with "let"
+* Variable declaration list
+	* without initialization of variables